 The NYSE rules require that Tenneco's Board of Directors be composed of a majority of members that are independent directors.
-In addition, all members of the Audit and Compensation/Nominating/Governance Committees must meet the NYSE standards of independence and Audit Committee members must meet the additional standards of independence under applicable SEC rules.
+In addition, all members of the Audit Committee, Compensation Committee and Nominating and Governance Committee must meet the NYSE standards of independence, and Audit Committee members must meet the additional standards of independence under applicable SEC rules.

-The Board of Directors has determined that all eight of the Outside Directors are "independent" as that term is defined under the listing standards of the NYSE.
+The Board of Directors has determined that nine of the Outside Directors are "independent" as that term is defined under the listing standards of the NYSE.
 The Board of Directors has also determined that all members of the Audit Committee meet the additional "independence" requirements of the applicable SEC rules regarding audit committee membership.